adachannn/score-norm-fairness/README.md

 The following command-line arguments are supported:

-	•	--stage, -stg: A comma-separated list of stages.
+  -	--stages, -s: A space-separated list of stages.
 Possible choices: train, test.
 If train, generate raw scores and cohort scores; if test, use cohort scores to compute statistics to normalize raw scores.
-Default: train,test
+Default: train test
-	•	--methods, -m: A comma-separated list of score normalization methods to be applied.
+  -	--methods, -m: A space-separated list of score normalization methods to be applied.
 Possible choices: M1, M1.1, M1.2, M2, M2.1, M2.2, M3, M4, M5.
 Default: M1
-	•	--demo_name, -demo: Specific demographic to be used for normalization.
+  -	--demo-name, -n: Specific demographic to be used for normalization.
 Possible choices: race, gender.
 Default: race
-	•	--dataset, -d: Dataset to be used.
+  - --dataset, -d: Dataset to be used.
 Possible choices: rfw, vgg2.
 Default: rfw
-	•	--protocol, -p: Specify the protocol for dataset.
+  -	--protocol, -p: Specify the protocol for dataset.
 Possible choices for rfw: original, random; possible choices for vgg2: vgg2-short-demo, vgg2-full-demo Default: original
-	•	--data_directory, -dr: Directory containing the dataset/images.
+  -	--data-directory, -D: Directory containing the dataset/images.
 Default: None (Must be provided by the user)
-	•	--protocol_directory, -pr: Directory containing the protocols.
+  -	--protocol-directory, -P: Directory containing the protocols.
 Default: None (Must be provided by the user)
-	•	--output_directory, -o: Directory for output files.
+  -	--output-directory, -o: Directory for output files.
 All CSV scores files, including raw scores, cohort scores, and normalized scores, will be saved here.
 Default: None (Must be provided by the user)

 ### Example